 The courage to act on it to make it real (rather than just a nice idea) and then the practice of doing it again and again until it moves from being a negative belief or thought, to being a positive thought and ultimately through to being transparent or non-existent.
 This means it’s not even on your radar anymore.

 A simple practice you can put into play is what I call “catch yourself in the act.”
 Pay attention to what you are thinking and if it’s negative or destructive, hit the proverbial pause button.
 Notice what you were thinking and STOP.
 Choose another thought and try that on.

 Saying it out loud can be powerful.
 Yes, I am encouraging talking to yourself.
 We do it all the time but mostly it’s negative.
 Say something good to yourself about yourself or the situation.
 Ideally change your behavior or take a small action step to prove to yourself that you believe in yourself.

 As you shorten your reaction time you can break this default pattern of negative self-talk and manage your mindset.
 This will translate into you believing more in yourself, being more positive and taking more risks.
 I’ve heard some teachers say this is a path to enlightenment.
 Change your thoughts and behaviors and shorten your response time.

 There are dream killers out in the world.
 You don’t need one more and by the far, the most destructive often lives inside of us.
 Don’t waste one more precious moment or thought being negative.

 Marcia Wieder is a motivational speaker, specializing in helping people make their dreams real!
 In addition to her speaking and coaching she is the author of several books, and programs.
-Click here to visit her website and learn more about the inspiring work she does.
+Learn about her book: Dream: Clarify And Create What You Want.